guyht/Glog/README.md

         "url"    : "a-test-article"
     }

     This is the content of the post.
 You can use markdown to format it, for example, *this text will appear in italic*, **and this will appear in bold**.

+You could then add your new blog entry as follows

+    $ git add articles/a-test-article.txt
+    $ git commit -a -m "Added new article: A Test Article"
+    $ git push origin master

+If your git hook is setup correctly, the changes will automatically be pushed to your Glog blog!

 **The public folder** contains any css files that are required by the layout.jade template